 Solutions that facilitate the secure, audit-able exchange of data in its current state-whether paper, image, electronic document, fax or voice – give hospitals the ability to safely manage and share unstructured data often stored outside the EHR. — Lindy Benton, CEO, Vyne

-At Vyne, we focus on integrating systems, so clients can securely exchange data and gain access to relevant information at the point of need.
+I am curious about the project you’re working on – can you describe?, we focus on integrating systems, so clients can exchange data and gain access to relevant information at the point of need more securely.
 Physician orders faxed to scheduling, benefit information pulled from web sites, authorization received from payers, self-pay estimates given to patients – all of this disparate data (and more) can be captured and automatically integrated to the patient record through the Trace platform.

 These revenue cycle processes are especially important, as Black Book’s survey found that “69 percent of healthcare consumers cited business office and insurance processes as the most important moment when overall satisfaction of a hospital organization is concluded.”
 Furthermore, 80 percent of consumers were likely to blame the hospital and not the technology for a lack of patient record portability and access.